aws-samples/sample-route53-backup/README.md

 ![Architecture Diagram](/img/figure1.jpg)

 The workflow of the automated Route 53 backup solution is as follows:
-1. EventBridge triggers the Lambda function on a specified schedule
+1. EventBridge triggers the Lambda function on a daily schedule
 2. Lambda executes a script to record all DNS record data
 3. Data is stored in S3 in both JSON and CSV formats